Balvald/ArtemisScannerTracker/README.md

 ### Settings
 ![Preferences](https://i.imgur.com/muIH1Tv.png "preferences ui")

+- Plugin name, version number, Author
+    - here with "dev".
+If you encounter a "dev" here go back and download an actual release.
+In this case the main ui should also show you a link to the latest release.
 - All tickbox "Hide X" options will just hide the respective information regardless of what happens in the game.
     - Note that when you are not close to a planets surface the option "Hide clonal colonial distances" may seem to not do anything.
 If activated the Clonal Colonial Range display will just not pop up when approaching a planets' surface.
 - "Autom. hide values after selling all": Will automatically hide the full status, species, scan progress, system/body of last scan after all unsold exobiology was sold.
 The mentioned information will show up upon the next exobiology scan unless they are manually hidden with a option further up in the settings.